Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP721/Extensions/psp721mintable.md

 ## How to use this extension

-In order for your smart contract to use this extension, you only need to implement the `PSP721Mintable` trait in your `PSP721` smart contract.
+For your smart contract to use this extension, you only need to implement the `PSP721Mintable` trait in your `PSP721` smart contract.
 Add import for  `psp721::extensions::mintable::*`, inherit the implementation for `PSP721Mintable` trait, where you can also customize (override) the original functions from `PSP721Mintable`.

 ```rust
 use psp721::extensions::mintable::*;